htcondor/htcondor/docs/man-pages/condor_hold.rst

     % condor_hold Mary -constraint "JobStatus!=2"

-places all of Mary’s queued jobs into the hold state, and the constraint holds all queued jobs not currently running.
-It also sends a hard kill signal to any of Mary’s jobs that are currently running.
-Note that the jobs specified by the constraint will also be Mary’s jobs, if it is Mary that issues this example *condor\_hold* command.
+places all of Mary's queued jobs into the hold state, and the constraint holds all queued jobs not currently running.
+It also sends a hard kill signal to any of Mary's jobs that are currently running.
+Note that the jobs specified by the constraint will also be Mary's jobs, if it is Mary that issues this example *condor\_hold* command.

 Exit Status